19-day Ultimate Namibia Safari (Private Guided)

 After breakfast you will game drive your way southwards through Etosha Park to your next lodge near Andersson's gate.

 When you're there: You lodge will offer guided game drives into Etosha Park if you haven't had your fill of game viewing.
-Or simply relax at your lodge.Recommended Accommodation in Etosha National Park
+Or simply relax at your lodge.Standard Accommodation

 After breakfast you can spend the day driving through the park to the Von Lindequist Gate on the eastern side of Etosha Park.
 Your lodge is set on a private game reserve about 8km outside the park.